-Do your eyes glaze over when a locksmith throws around terms like “keyed alike”, “keyed to differ” or “master keyed”?
+Do your eyes glaze over when a locksmith throws around terms like “keyed alike”, “keyed to differ”, or “master keyed”?
 You’re not alone!
-Getting your head around industry-specific terminology may seem daunting, but it’ll help you make an informed decision in the long run.
-In today’s blog post, we’re going to take a look at key systems and the common terminology used by professionals to describe a key system.
+Getting your head around industry-specific terminology may seem daunting, but it’ll help you make an informed decision for your personal property's security.
+In today’s blog post, we’re going to look at key systems and the common terminology used by professionals to describe a specific locking mechanisms.

 What is a key system?

 A key system describes how many locks a key may operate within a network of locks.
-For example, you may want to only have one key to operate both the front and back door of your home.
+For example, you may want only to have one key to operate your home's front and back door.
 The design of your key system will depend on your individual needs in relation to convenience and security.
 Let’s take a look at some common key systems.

 Twinsies – aka Keyed Alike

-The term keyed alike (KA) is used to describe a lock system where the same key can operate each individual lock in the system.
-Our previous example, of a front and back door that is operated using the same key, is the perfect example of a set of locks that have been keyed alike.
+The term keyed alike (KA) describes a lock system where the same key can operate each individual lock in the system.
+Our previous example of a front and back door that is operated using the same key is the perfect example of a set of locks that have been keyed alike.
 It’s a system that is commonly used in residential settings for its convenience.

 Different strokes for different folk – aka Keyed to Differ

 The term keyed to differ (KD) describes a lock network where each lock requires a separate key.
 In other words, each key can only operate one lock in the system.
 As this is a more secure option, you’re also going to need a key management system that organises your keys.